gh-productivity-workshops/PetSpotR/docs/4-bicep.md

     kubectl get ingress
     ```

-1. Try out the application by reporting a lost pet
+2. Try out the application by reporting a lost pet
-1. Open the storage account in the Azure portal and navigate to the `images` container.
+3. Open the storage account in the Azure portal, open Storage Browser and navigate to the `images` container.
 You should see the image you uploaded:
    ![Storage account](./images/19-storage.png)
-1. Open the 'pets' container in the storage account and you should see the pet you reported:
+4. Open the 'pets' container in the storage account and you should see the pet(s) you reported:
    ![Storage account](./images/20-storage.png)
+5. Download the state file and open it in VSCode.
+You should see a JSON representation of the state.

 Done!
 You've now deployed PetSpotR to Azure using Bicep and used cloud Dapr bindings to connect to Azure services.

+Click 'End' to end the lab.